radubauzh/Design-Patterns/index.md

 - The code may become more complicated since you’re introducing a whole new layer between

+ ## Iterator Design Pattern
+The Iterator Pattern provides a way to access the internal objects of an aggregate object sequentially without exposing anything about the internal structure of the encapsulation object.
+It provides access to a collection of objects encapsulated within another object without violating it’s encapsulation property
+**Advantages**
+- Single Responsibility Principle.
+You can clean up the client code and the collections by extracting bulky traversal algorithms into separate classes.
+- Open/Closed Principle.
+You can implement new types of collections and iterators and pass them to existing code without breaking anything.
+- You can iterate over the same collection in parallel because each iterator object contains its own iteration state.
+- For the same reason, you can delay an iteration and continue it when needed.

+**Disadvantages**
+- Applying the pattern can be an overkill if your app only works with simple collections.
+- Using an iterator may be less efficient than going through elements of some specialized collections directly.

+ ## State Design Pattern
+The State Pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.
+**Advantages**
+- Flexible
+- Single Responsibility Principle.
+Organize the code related to particular states into separate classes.
+- Open/Closed Principle.
+Introduce new states without changing existing state classes or the context.
+- Simplify the code of the context by eliminating bulky state machine conditionals.
+**Disadvantages**
+- Applying the pattern can be overkill if a state machine has only a few states or rarely changes.

+## Composite Design Pattern
+The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly. (leaves)
+**Advantages**
+- You can work with complex tree structures more conveniently: use polymorphism and recursion to your advantage.
+- Open/Closed Principle.
+You can introduce new element types into the app without breaking the existing code, which now works with the object tree.

+**Disadvantages**
+- It might be difficult to provide a common interface for classes whose functionality differs too much.
+In certain scenarios, you’d need to overgeneralize the component interface, making it harder to comprehend.
+- The Composite Pattern allows us to build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.
+- Using a composite structure, we can apply the same operations over both composites and individual objects.
+- In other words, in most cases we can ignore the differences between compositions of objects and individual objects

+## Strategy Design Pattern
+The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+**Advantages**
+- You can swap algorithms used inside an object at runtime.
+- You can isolate the implementation details of an algorithm from the code that uses it.
+- You can replace inheritance with composition.
+- Open/Closed Principle.
+You can introduce new strategies without having to change the context.

+**Disadvantages**
+- If you only have a couple of algorithms and they rarely change, there’s no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern.
+- Clients must be aware of the differences between strategies to be able to select a proper one.
+- A lot of modern programming languages have functional type support that lets you implement different versions of an algorithm inside a set of anonymous functions.
+Then you could use these functions exactly as you’d have used the strategy objects, but without bloating your code with extra classes and interfaces.

+## Decorator Design Pattern
+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.
+**Advantages**
+- You can extend an object’s behavior without making a new subclass.
+- You can add or remove responsibilities from an object at runtime.
+- You can combine several behaviors by wrapping an object into multiple decorators.
+- Single Responsibility Principle.
+You can divide a monolithic class that implements many possible variants of behavior into several smaller classes.

+**Disadvantages**
+- It’s hard to remove a specific wrapper from the wrappers stack.
+- It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
+- The initial configuration code of layers might look pretty ugly.

+## Compound Pattern - MVC
+It is a common architectural pattern which is used to design and create interfaces and the structure of an application.
+This pattern divides the application into three parts that are dependent and connected to each other.
+These designs are used to distinguish the presentation of data from the way the data is accepted from the user to the data that is being shown.

+**Advantages**
+- Multiple views can be made to models
+- The partition of duties helps the developer in future developments and upgradations.
+- The MVC theory works have low coupling behavior among the models, views, and controllers.
+- Multiple developers can work on models, views, and controllers at the same time
+- The views for a required model are grouped together.

 ```markdown
 Syntax highlighted code block